mosbc/MIB-API/README.md

 You can download the entire list of registered miners.
 You can check the availability, the current hash, and the connected pool of each miner device.

 ### LIST Request
-##### a.
-Check the device list.
+* Check the device list.
 Considered suspended if there is no value from hash_rate
-##### b.
-If certain miner is requested to stop during Action, the hash_rate immediately becomes empty and the device is automatically stopped
+*	If certain miner is requested to stop during Action, the hash_rate immediately becomes empty and the device is automatically stopped
-##### c.
-Miner app automatically starts mining on launch, without needing to click start button
+*	Miner app automatically starts mining on launch, without needing to click start button
-##### d.
-Miner monitoring app is distributed with Miner app
+*	Miner monitoring app is distributed with Miner app
-##### e.
-Mining app is distributed with monitoring app, and is only available from the device that has installed mining app
+*	Mining app is distributed with monitoring app, and is only available from the device that has installed mining app
-##### f.
-Must confirm the pincode creation stage to create Pincode.
+*	Must confirm the pincode creation stage to create Pincode.
 Contact support@mibcoin.io if help is needed
-##### g.
-The interval for Communication is one minute at most
+*	The interval for Communication is one minute at most
-##### h.
-The device is considered stopped(suspended) if no hash_rate is detected for 5 minutes or more.
+*	The device is considered stopped(suspended) if no hash_rate is detected for 5 minutes or more.

 ##### A) Request device status